soihen/BioinfoStuff/tertiary_analysis/README.md

-# Tertiary Analysis
+# Tertiary Analysis (unfinished)

 As next-generation sequencing becoming more and more common in both clinics and medical research, interpretation of those sequencing data into biological and clinical useful information becomes the key to unraveling genome mystery.
 Generally, NGS data analysis usually consists of three major steps: 1) primary analysis, which converted raw sequencing signal into digital data (fastq file); 2) secondary analysis, where the most computationally intensive works occurs, perform alignment and variant calling, thus converted fastq file into varaint calling format file (VCF); and 3) tertiary analysis, interpretation of the VCF file, which involves biological classification of identified variants, determination of clinical relevance and provide actionable clinical advices such as drugs or therapies.

-This article will briefly address some key steps involved in tertiary analysis in **cancer**, and provide some plausible solution to some of issues.
+This note will briefly address some key steps involved in tertiary analysis in **cancer**, and provide some plausible solution to some of issues.

 ## Overview